How to Enable Swap on Ubuntu 12,14,16

+How to Enable Swap on Ubuntu 12,14,16?
 Swap is very useful for that system which required more RAM that physical available.
 If memory is full and system required more RAM to run applications properly it check for swap space and transfer files there.
 In general terms swap is a part of hard disk used as RAM on system.

 I have a virtual machine running which don’t have swap on it.
 Many times services got crashed due to insufficient memory.
 In this situation creation of Swap file is better to keep them up.
-This article will help you to create swap file on Linux system after installation.
+This article will help you to create swap file on Linux server after installation.

 - Check System Swap – Before working make sure that system has already swap enabled.
 If there are no swap, you will get output header only.1$ sudo swapon -s